H-Harness v Norwegian Dog Harness

 The traditional 'H' shaped dog harness has been around for decades, with good reason.
 It is the perfect shape to avoid muscle and skeletal problems in harness wearing dogs.
-An H-harness keeps your dog's shoulder joints free from restriction, ensuring a natural and free range of movement for their muscles and joints.
+An H-harness keeps your dog's shoulders and front legs free from restriction, ensuring a natural and free range of movement for their muscles and joints.

-This design of harness is described as an H-harness because of the shape it makes when viewed from the side.
+This tried and tested style of harness is described as an H-harness because of the shape it makes when viewed from the side.
 They are also called Roman dog harnesses.
 However, some people also refer to this design of harness as a Y-harness because when looking at it from the front on the dog, a Y-shape is formed.

 Why is an H-harness so good?

-A well fitted and well designed dog harness should not impede your dog's chest or shoulders as they move (whether on or off lead) and it is clear from the front that a 'Y' shaped harness or an H-harness is an easy way to achieve this.
+A good fitting and well designed dog harness should not impede your dog's chest or shoulders as they move (whether on or off lead) and it is clear that a 'Y' shaped harness or H-harness is an easy way to achieve this.
 These dog harnesses also keep your dog's neck free from stress and strain.
 The harness rests on the thorax with the centre of the 'Y' on the dog's chest-bone.

 When buying a harness for your dog, be sure to check where the harness sits on your dog and whether it restricts their movement in any way.
 An ill fitting or poorly designed dog harness, in any shape or design, can do more harm than good if it is sitting on all the wrong parts of your dog or concentrating force and stress in one area.
 In general an H-harness or Y-harness is the easiest to adjust and fit without fear of making mistakes.

-To view our range of dog harnesses, please visit Dog Harnesses.
+To view our full range of dog harnesses, please visit Dog Harnesses.